Showing all 2 results

 - You are having unprotected sex with a new partner

-- You or your partner have symptoms of Chlamydia
+- You or your partner have symptoms of chlamydia

 - You or your partner are having unprotected sex with other people

-- The condom splits during having sex
+- The condom splits during sex

-- You are pregnant or planning pregnancy
+- You are pregnant or breastfeeding or planning a pregnancy

-- Reactive Arthritis or Reiter’s syndrome
+- Reactive arthritis or Reiter’s syndrome

 - Doxycycline: 100mg twice daily for 7 days